Li Ka-shing’s father died when Li was only fourteen years old, he had no other choice but to leave school ahead of time to support his family.

 1. As a successful leader, one ought to spend longer than others planning for the future.

-2. Even if markets become bearish, never be too pessimistic; and even if markets become bullish, never be too optimistic.
+2. Even if markets become bearish, never be too pessimistic; and also if markets become bullish, never be too optimistic.

 3. A solid reputation for yourself and your business is a priceless asset that is not mirrored in the yearly accounts.

-4. It is not an issue of how powerful or confident you are; if you are not humble or do not have a good heart, you will not meet true success.
+4. It is not an issue of how powerful or confident you are; if you are not humble or do not have a good heart, you will not meet real success.

 5. Attitude and wisdom are equally important ingredients for success.
 An upright leader inspires others to greatness, and a bad leader dominates his subordinates to cause distress.